-- 2. In the Video Options dialog, select the preferred Codec: - Motion-JPEG A: A very portable codec that performs lossy JPEG compression and interlaces the frames.
+- 2. In the Video Options dialog, select the preferred video compression method in the codec drop-down: - Motion-JPEG A: A very portable codec that performs lossy JPEG compression and interlaces the frames.
 Motion-JPEG A compression is less efficient than Photo JPEG in terms of quality and file size, but may be a more portable alternative for software that does not support Photo JPEG. - Photo JPEG: Encodes the movie as a sequence of JPEG images.
 JPEG images have lossy compression.
 This is the most efficient codec for file size. - Portable Network Graphics (PNG): Encodes the movie as a sequence of PNG images.
 PNG images have lossless compression. - Tag Image File Format (TIFF): Encodes the movie as a sequence of uncompressed TIFF images.
 This codec is lossless. - Uncompressed (RGB): Encodes the movie as uncompressed bitmap data.
 This codec is lossless.

-Portable Network Graphics (PNG) and Photo JPEG is the only codec supported by both Harmonyand GNOME's Totem Video Player.
-Other codecs may require additional software to play on Linux workstations.
+Portable Network Graphics (PNG) and Photo JPEG are the only codecs in this list that are natively supported by both Harmonyand GNOME's Totem Video Player.
+Other codecs may require additional software to play on GNU/Linux workstations.

-3. If exporting in Motion-JPEG A or Photo JPEG, set the desired JPEG quality for your video in the Quality field.
+- 3. If exporting in Motion-JPEG A or Photo JPEG, set the desired JPEG quality for your video in the quality field.
 This setting ranges from 0 to 100, and is set to 85 by default.
-A higher setting increases picture quality, but makes the resulting movie file heavier.

-- 4. If exporting in Motion-JPEG A, set the desired Field Dominance.
-Motion-JPEG A is interlaced.
+A higher setting increases picture quality, but makes the resulting movie file heavier. - 4.
+If exporting in Motion-JPEG A, set the desired field dominance in the fieldDominance field.
+Videos encoded in Motion-JPEG A are interlaced.
 When set to 1, odd frames are encoded on the first field.
-When set to 2, odd frames are encoded on the second field.

-- 5. Click OK.

-- 6. Open the Sound Options dialog.
+When set to 2, odd frames are encoded on the second field. - 5.
+Click OK. - 6.
+Open the Sound Options dialog.

-- 7. In the Sound Options dialog, select the preferred Codec: - A-Law 2:1: This codec uses logarithms to compress audio data.
+- 7. In the Sound Options dialog, select the preferred audio compression algorithm in the codec field: - A-Law 2:1: This codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality. - IMA 4:1: This codec compresses audio data to require a quarter of the disk space required for uncompressed audio data.
 It is not supported by a lot of software. - Twos Complement Little Endian PCM: A standard uncompressed audio codec. - Twos Complement Big Endian PCM: A legacy standard uncompressed audio codec.
 This codec may be compatible with older editing interfaces. - (mu)-Law 2:1: Similarly to A-Law, this codec uses logarithms to compress audio data.
-The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality. - 8.
-In the Sample Rate drop down menu, select 22050.
-This is the only sample rate supported for movie export in Harmony on Linux. - 9.
-Click OK.
+The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.